Skip to content

 VCS Authentication

-• Supports environment variable and direct token configuration for GitHub and GitLab
+• Supports environment variable and direct token configuration for all release providers

 • Tokens are stored in user's config directory with restricted permissions